We’ve provided answers to additional questions you may have. Please contact us if your question was not answered here.

 Why should I enter?

-We are offering prizes that we hope will make this contest worth your while.
+We are offering scholarship prizes that we hope will make this contest worth your while.
 Not only that, but the contest judges are talented and successful in areas that we know will be interesting and inspirational to you.
 Who knows?
 Getting your name and video online and in front of our judges now might pay off for you down the road.
 And while it might not seem like a big deal to you, the money we offer to help pay for college expenses will delight your parents.

 How can I increase my odds of winning?

 Creativity is key.
 If you wrote an original song but you sing off-key, you could still win.
 If you wrote an original play but your acting skills won’t get you nominated for an Oscar, you could still win.
 We are looking for you to use your creativity to bring the story of Buxton to life in an original and entertaining way.
+Additionally, make sure that your video meets the judging criteria so you can earn as high of a ranking as possible.

 How can I increase my odds of losing?

 The surefire way of losing—or not even getting your entry posted—is to just throw something together without putting any thought or effort in it or to include offensive content.
+The surefire way to lose is to ignore the judging criteria, create a video unrelated to Buxton, and to have severe historical inaccuracies.

 What if I’m not a songwriter or a writer or an artist or a videographer or …?